someengineering/fixinventory/docs/source/manual/action.rst

 This workflow triggers all :ref:`plugins` to delete ressources they manage, that were previously marked as to be cleand.
 To activate this feature, :ref:`setup-ckworker` needs to be started with the ``--cleanup`` parameter.
-Otherwise it will default to a dry-run and NOT delete any ressources.
+Otherwise it will NOT delete any ressources.
+You can provide ``--cleanup-dry-run`` to :ref:`setup-ckworker` startup to print what it would do without actually doing it.

 .. code-block::
     :caption: Start cleanup workflow